wifisensing/PicoScenes-Manual/source/resources.rst

 Technical Support
 -----------------------------
-We provide technical support via the PicoScenes `issues tracker <https://gitlab.com/wifisensing/picoscenes-issue-tracker/issues>`_.
-You may post software bugs, encountered problems and suggestions via the issue tracker.
+We provide technical support via `PicoScenes Issues Tracker <https://gitlab.com/wifisensing/picoscenes-issue-tracker/issues>`_.
+You may post software bugs, encountered problems and suggestions to the issue tracker.